ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git commit --amend -m "message"`: append staged changes to the last commit and change commit message to "message" (without -m you will be prompted to edit the original message)

+`git commit --amend --no-edit`: append staged changes to the last commit and do not change commit message

 `git config --global user.email "EMAIL"`: set global user e-mail

 `git config --global user.name "NAME"`: set global user name